 Official Biography Highlights

-With all of that and much more one would marvel that Ms. Koldenhoven has any time left for anything else, yet she has produced ten albums on her label, TimeArt Recordings.
-Beginning with most recent, Chromatones debuted #1 on the New Age Guide Charts 6/20/18, won Gold in Visionary Music and took the 2019 Music of the Year from COVR Coalition of Visionary Resources, a trade award voted by retailers & public.
-Color Me Home debuted #1 on the ZMR radio charts worldwide 2017; the broadcasters voted it “Best Vocal Album 2017” at the ZMR Awards in New Orleans 2018.
-Color Me Home has 20 wins and 35 nominations in various international and USA competitions!
+Album 9, Color Me Home, debuted #1 on the ZMR radio charts worldwide 2017; the broadcasters voted it “Best Vocal Album 2017” at the ZMR Awards in New Orleans 2018.
+Color Me Home won a stunning 20 awards and 35 nominations in various international and USA competitions!
 Infinite Voice went to #1 on the radio charts and was voted by Broadcasters worldwide as Best Vocal Album 2007, with Heavenly Peace debuting #2 and winning Best Holiday Album.
-Tranquil Times (instrumental only) went to #1 and won Best New Age Album from the Independent Music Awards and a nomination for Best Piano Album with Instrumentation by the Broadcasters with several tracks featured in the C.A.R.E.
-Channel Network and in Don Campbell’s music therapy sound systems, both played in hospitals and hospices nationwide.
-Chromatones has been added to their roster.
+The Indie Music Channel awarded Darlene, Best Classical Artist for her performance on “Emmanuel” from Heavenly Peace (9/5/21).
+Tranquil Times, instrumental, went to #1 and won Best New Age Album from the Independent Music Awards and a nomination for Best Piano Album with Instrumentation by the Broadcasters with several tracks featured in the C.A.R.E.
+Channel Network and in Don Campbell’s music therapy sound systems, both played in hospitals and hospices nationwide along with Chromatones.
 Solitary Treasures was Nominated Best Vocal Album.
 Angel on Ivories was Finalist Best Classical Art Song Vocalist – pro division by The American Prize.
+Darlene Koldenhoven's first two albums are her debut Keys to the World (an adult contemporary pop work with an emphasis on positive lyrics, both humanitarian and for the environment), and Free to Serve, an eclectic gospel soundtrack, commissioned by the Christian Reformed Church of North America and lifted from a World Missions multi-media concert that she co-directed, wrote all the music for and performed in, featuring musicians and singers she brought back from the impoverished Sierra Leone, West Africa.

 Darlene Koldenhoven’s Biography

-Darlene Koldenhoven's first two albums are her debut Keys to the World (an adult contemporary pop work with an emphasis on positive lyrics, both humanitarian and for the environment), Free to Serve (an eclectic gospel soundtrack, commissioned by the Christian Reformed Church of North America and lifted from a World Missions multi-media concert that she co-directed, wrote all the music for and performed in, featuring musicians and singers she brought back from the impoverished Sierra Leone, West Africa).
 When asked about the future, in addition to her regular activities, Darlene is looking forward to touring with her concerts and workshops and is in the process of developing a unique music education program for those with special needs.

-©2019 TimeArt® Recordings
+©2023 TimeArt® Recordings